-Project : Displuvium Year : 2019 Edition : NOV Gallery
+Project : Displuvium Year : 2019 Swiss alps granite edition : NOV Gallery

 Displuvium is an artistic research that examines the human desire to control our natural environment, particularly meteorological phenomena.
 Since the late 1940s, several entities – governmental and otherwise – have chemically intervened on clouds to influence rainfall.

 This controversial practice known as “cloud seeding” can prevent hail from ruining crops, relieve periods of severe drought, intensify showers over strategic areas in the context of military conflicts and even prevent rain from falling on the proverbial parade.

 Displuvium’s shape and materials are linked to the role of fountains and water basins throughout history.
 In Ancient Rome for instance, wealthy households enclosed an atrium: a semi-covered central room, typically surrounded by porticoes.
 An opening in the roof lit the house and allowed rainwater to flow into a basin known as the displuvium.
 For the servants who worked in these houses, the displuvium was a window on an outside world that they were not free to explore.
 Additionally, occupants could apprise themselves of the weather by monitoring the water surface for raindrops.
 The displuvium was thus an everyday source of distraction and information, not unlike the digital screens of today.
 In addition, the Latin prefix dis-evokes separation, an anomaly or a malfunction.
 A reference to rigged meteorological phenomena.

 Supported by : City of Lausanne, City of Renens and the Canton de Vaud